pkumarmshetty/inji-web-v12-t-T/docs/InjiWebSequence.md

 ### **PDF Download**

-- Mimoto uses the download credential data on the [VC PDF template](https://github.com/mosip/mosip-config/blob/collab1/credential-template.html)
+- Mimoto generates the PDF by applying the downloaded credential data to the Credential Template.
+It fetches the Credential Template file using the issuerId and credentialType, with the file name being in the format "issuerId-credentialType-template.html."
+If this file does not exist, it falls back to the default Credential Template file (https://github.com/mosip/mosip-config/blob/collab1/credential-template.html).
 - It applies the Issuer's well-known display properties based on the received locale value to adjust the template text and background color.
 If a locale is provided, it uses the corresponding display object from the Issuer's well-known otherwise, it selects the first display object that includes a locale.
 - It also uses order field in wellknown to render the fields in the same order.